project-illium/illium-documentation/docs/api/overview.md

 $HOME/.ilxd/rpc.cert
 ```

-By default this certificate is used by the gRPC server.
+By default, this certificate is used by the gRPC server.
 If for some reason you wish to generate a new certificate you can
-simply delete the `rpc.cert` and `rpc.key` files and it will generate new ones on next startup.
+simply delete the `rpc.cert` and `rpc.key` files, and it will generate new ones on next startup.

 ***NOTE***: If a server using a self-signed certificate is running on a different machine from the client(s) the server's
 external IP address will need to be in the certificate for it to work.
 To tell ilxd to generate the certificate using your